 Like the rental property “income”, I’m going to play a game with the numbers.
 You can decide if the game is fair.
 I always appreciate comments!

-We don’t focus on putting our money in dividend stocks, but I’m going to imagine that we do.
-Instead we have it in index funds for the most part.
-Though the index funds do pay dividends, it’s not the core goal.
-Also, the money I’m talking about here is in our retirement accounts, so it isn’t something that we would tap as “income” anyway.
+We don’t focus on putting our money in dividend stocks, but I’m going to imagine that we do for sake of this exercise.
+In reality we a vast majority in index funds, but I do some stock picking with a small percentage of our portfolio.
+Though the index funds do pay dividends, it’s not their core goal.
+I’m also fudging the numbers in another way.
+The money I’m referring to here is in our retirement accounts, so it isn’t something that we would tap as “income.”

 Even though all this money is in retirement accounts, we could pull the money out and use it.
-We’d get tax penalties so we won’t do that, but like the mortgages on the rental property there’s real value here that needs to be accounted for.
+We’d get tax penalties so we won’t do that.
+However, like the mortgages on the rental property, there’s real value here that I feel should be accounted for.
 My goal here is to capture the nearly 20 years of mostly maxing out retirement contributions.

-Just like the rental income, we can “pretend” what the portfolio would earn if we moved all the money into dividend stocks or indexes.
-For the sake of pretending, I estimated that we could earn between 2.30% and and 2.70% in dividends on the portfolio.
+Just like the rental income, we can pretend what the portfolio would earn if we moved all the money into dividend stocks or indexes.
+For the sake of pretending, I estimated that we could earn 2.50% in dividends.
 Most people estimate a 4% safe withdrawal rate, but withdrawal is not our plan here.
+We are only thinking about the cash that these investments could yield to pay for our living expenses.

 Very Close to Passive Income